-    5. Canidae dog food which we feed is a very good choice, but there are lots of other great brands out there depending on the activity level of your dog.
-Some other good brands are: Taste of the Wild, Nutro, California Natural, Merrick, Blue Diamond, Blue Buffalo and Back to Basics.
+5. Taste of the Wild is the food which we feed is a very good choice, but there are lots of other great brands out there depending on the activity level of your dog.
+Some other good brands are: Nutro, California Natural, Merrick, Blue Diamond, Blue Buffalo and Back to Basics.
 Check with your local feed store for their opinion.

 6. Your dog must be on monthly heartworm prevention which comes from the vet.

 7. Fish oil helps with joints and coat.
 (1000mg/20lbs of dog.)
 You may go as high as 5,000mg.
 Our preference is to purchase in bulk at Jedward’s International Inc. You can also buy gel caps at Costco The link for Jedwards is small dash below _